pouya-racker/aks-workshop/cluster-ops/manual-scaling/README.md

 ```

 Use the az aks scale command to scale the cluster nodes.
-The following example scales a cluster named myAKSCluster to a single node.
+The following example scales a cluster named myAKSCluster.
 Provide your own --nodepool-name from the previous command, such as nodepool1:

 ```azurecli